Skip to content

 MDaemon includes support for AutoDiscover, which simplifies the configuration of accounts in email clients that support the protocol.
 The Auto-Discovery service is enabled by default.

-In most cases, the email address and password are all that's required to configure accounts.
+In most cases, the email address and password are all that's required to configure client and devices with correctly configured AutoDiscover records.

 Notes: